-The attribute "COUNTRY" will contain a value only when the "ORIGIN" attribute has value '2' i.e. the variety is imported from another country.
-If ORIGIN has value '2', the COUNTRY attribute will have the country code of the country of origin for e.g. '660' for New Zealand.
-As most of the samples have origin as United States, "COUNTRY" column has many blank/NULL values.
-For 2014 data, 176 rows /177 rows have value for Country attribute as blank.
-We can replace the name of country for e.g. "United States" for '1’, "New Zealand" for '2' if its corresponding COUNTRY value is '660' directly into the "ORIGIN" attribute and drop the column "COUNTRY".
+The attribute “COUNTRY” will contain a value only when the “ORIGIN” attribute has a value of '2', i.e. the variety is imported from another country.
+If ORIGIN has a value of '2', the COUNTRY attribute will have the country code of the country of origin, e.g. '660' for New Zealand.
+As most of the samples originated in the United States, the “COUNTRY” column has many blank/NULL values.
+For the 2014 data, 176 rows /177 rows have blank values for the Country attribute.
+We can replace the value in the “ORIGIN” attribute with the name of country (e.g. “United States” for '1', “New Zealand” for '2' if its corresponding COUNTRY value is '660') and drop the “COUNTRY” column.

-The fields GROWST, PACKST, DISTST have large number of blank values.
-As these fields are not used in answering of the research questions, they can be safely dropped.
+The fields GROWST, PACKST, and DISTST have large numbers of blank values.
+As these fields are not used in the answering of research questions, they can be safely dropped.

 Results Data:

-The attributes CONFMETHOD2, ANNOTATE, QUANTITATE have blank values for all the 38792 rows for data of year 2014.
+The attributes CONFMETHOD2, ANNOTATE, and QUANTITATE have blank values for all 38,792 rows of apple data from the year 2014.
 As these attributes are not used in analysis, they can be dropped from the data set.

-There are similar observations for the "Samples" & “Results” data for 2004 year.
+There are similar observations for the “Samples” & “Results” data for 2004.

 Missing Values

-Considerable number of rows (106/744) have null value for the "VARIETY" attribute for the Samples data of year 2004.
-The data for the year 2014 contains a few rows with value "Unknown" for the attribute "VARIETY".
-The same value can be used to fill the empty attributes of the data for year 2004.
+A Considerable number of rows (106/744) have a null value for the “VARIETY” attribute for the Samples data of 2004.
+The data for the year 2014 contains a few rows with the value “Unknown” for the attribute “VARIETY”.
+The same value can be used to fill the empty attributes of the data for the year 2004.

-Steps followed to clean the data: -
+Steps followed to clean the data:

 Data Cleaning is done in two phases: